Appdynamics/AWS_Tools/README.md

   - AWSS3Monitor
   - AWSELBMonitor

-Additional extensions can added, or extensions removed if not needed.
+Additional extensions can added, or extensions removed as needed.

 Use the command as follows: